Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <td>Current limitation in mA</td>
 <td>BinaryNumber8</td>
 <td>1</td>
-<td><p>The Current limitation holds the maximum value of current allowed to be consumed by the OPTIGA™ across all operating conditions.
+<td><p>The Current limitation holds the maximum value of current allowed to be consumed by the OPTIGA™ Trust M across all operating conditions.
 The allowed values are 6-15 (mA).
 This register resides in Non-Volatile Memory (NVM) and will be restored upon power up or reset.
 Its default content is 6mA.</p>
 <p><strong>Note:</strong> <em>15mA will cause best case performance.
 9 mA will cause roughly 60% of the best case performance.</em> Even the maximum communication speed might be degraded by Current limitation (How the max. possible communication speed gets indicated to the I2C master, please refer to <a href="#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4">[IFX_I2C]</a>).</p></td>
 </tr>
 <tr class="odd">